 Because of my books, website and blog, I’ve had the opportunity to connect with thousands of people from a wide variety of backgrounds and belief systems.
 It’s been enlightening to discover how much we all have in common, and I’m grateful for the kindness and respect that I’ve encountered among people from all different cultures.

 Because of these connections, sometimes I’ve been asked about my personal beliefs regarding God and the purpose of life, and how the principles I teach fit into that bigger picture.

 Here’s a short answer:

 Upon arrival (birth), we would forget who we had been and where we came from, but we would be guided by His spirit, and if we truly desired to seek truth, we would find it.
-Our loving Father in Heaven promised us that.
+Our loving Father promised us that.

 So with the promise that it would be for our good, probably not completely understanding how hard it would be, we chose to come; and inside of each of us was planted the following questions that would eventually bubble up to our consciousness at some point in our journey:

 “Who am I, really?”

 “Why am I here?”

 “What’s it all for?”

 “Where am I going after I die?”